ReCoded-Org/curriculum-backend-readings/module8-typescript/r1.1-everyday-types/README.md

 ### Inferred array types

 TypeScript will infer the type of an array if it is declared with some value initially.
-For example, we have an array of numbers below; TypeScript is smart enough to figure out that `ids` has type `number[]`.
+For example, we have an array of numbers below; TypeScript is smart enough to figure out that `ids` has the type `number[]`.

 ```typescript
 const ids = [1, 2, 3];
 ids.push("somestring");
 ```

-This gives an error, which tells us that we can't push a string to the parameter (of the `push` function) that expects type `number`.
+This gives an error, which tells us that we can't push a string to the parameter (of the `push` function) that expects the type `number`.
 TypeScript has inferred that this is an array of numbers.

 ```
 Argument of type 'string' is not assignable to parameter of type 'number'.